 Remains of a steamship wrecked on the beach at Andurn Point, near Bovisand.

-The master of the Vectis was George Hurst, he had been in the vessel for one month and his chief officer Thomas Roberts had been in her for seven years.
+The master of the Vectis was George Hurst; he had been in the vessel for one month and his chief officer Thomas Roberts had been in her for seven years.
 Roberts was from Plymouth and was well acquainted with the local waters having fished out of the port for a time.
-On her last voyage, the Vectis arrived in Plymouth on the 3rd February with 1100 tons of coal for the Plymouth Co-Operative Society.
-The ship came alongside in Sutton Harbour and most of her crew of 16 set about discharging the cargo.
-The Chief Officer got the skipper's permission to go to his home in Plymouth while the ship was being unloaded but he was given explicit instructions to resume his duty in good time.
-After returning briefly twice to the ship, Roberts reported for duty on board on the evening of the 5th just as the ship was about to sail.
-On seeing the mate the Master told him to hurry up but did not notice anything wrong with Roberts, yet it soon became evident that the mate had enjoyed his time ashore a little too much.
+On her last voyage, the Vectis arrived in Plymouth on the 3rd of February with 1100 tons of coal for the Plymouth Co-Operative Society, she came alongside in Sutton Harbour and her crew set about discharging the cargo.
+The Roberts got the skipper's permission to go to his home in Plymouth while the ship was being unloaded but he was given explicit instructions to resume his duty in good time.
+Roberts reported for duty on board on the evening of the 5th just as the ship was about to sail.
+The Master, Hurst, saw Roberts come on board and noted that Roberts was late because the crew were already busy getting ready to leave and the ship was being unmoored.
+Hurst told Roberts to hurry up, but didn’t notice anything was amiss at the time.
+However, it soon became evident that the mate had enjoyed his time ashore a little too much.

-Holed on the starboard side and all the holds flooded with the tide and at high water the Vectis was practically full with eight feet of water in the aft hold.
+Vectis was holed on the starboard side, and all the holds were flooded.
+At high water the Vectis was practically full, with 1.5m of water in the aft hold.
 Representatives of the owners and insurers visited the wreck as did those who were interested in salvaging her.
-By 12th there was a hole 12ft by 6ft on her port side under the boiler yet there were still hopes that she could be refloated.
-On 19th May, three tugs the Boarhound, Deerhound and Reindeer attempted to haul the Vectis off the rocks with no success, only having moved her about three feet to seaward.
-The Vectis was too badly damaged and was abandoned where she lay, she would eventually be smashed to pieces during the Christmas hurricane of 1912.
+But the Vectis was too badly damaged and was abandoned where she lay, she would eventually be smashed to pieces during the Christmas hurricane of 1912.

 Andurn Point, Bovisand, Plymouth